 Clayton Campbell

-He has had one person exhbitions at the Maison Europeenne de la Photographie, Paris; WYSPA Institute for Art; Gdansk Poland; International Center of Contemporary Art, Bucharest; Three Shadows Photography Art Center, Beijing; University of Capetown, South Africa; Unit 24 Gallery, London; Nam Jun Paik Center, South Korea; Higher Bridges Arts Center, Enniskellen, Northern Ireland; Museum of Mobile, Alabama; Los Angeles Museum of Art; Wonder Institute, Santa Fe; and the Exploratorium, San Francisco;
+The artist has exhibited different series of digital art, photo based and mixed media artworks in museums, galleries, and art centers including The Wrong Biennial, Coagula Gallery, Los Angeles, Slought Gallery, University of Pennsylvania, Philadelphia; University of South Devon, United Kingdom; Maison Européenne de la Photographie, Paris, France; WYSPA Institute for Art, Gdansk Poland; International Center of Contemporary Art, Bucharest, Romania; Three Shadows Photography Art Center, Beijing, Republic of China; University of Cape Town, South Africa; Unit 24 Gallery, London; Nam Jun Paik Center, South Korea; Higher Bridges Arts Center, Enniskellen, Northern Ireland; State History Museum of Mobile, Alabama; Los Angeles County Museum of Art, the Robert Berman Gallery, and Coagula Gallery, Los Angeles, California; the Wonder Institute and the Linda Durham Gallery, Santa Fe, New Mexico; Highlands University, Las Vegas, New Mexico; the Exploratorium, San Francisco; Scope, Art Basel; and Art PlatformLA.

-The recipient of different awards, Clayton has received grants from the British Council, the Asian Cultural Council and the Trust for Mutual Understanding; a Durfee Foundation Fellowship; a MacDowell Colony Fellowship; and an artist in residence award at the Irish Museum of Modern Art.
-In 2002 he was awarded the distinction of Chevalier in the Order of Arts and Letters by the French government.
+He has received research grants from the British Council, the Asian Cultural Council, the Trust for Mutual Understanding; a Durfee Foundation Fellowship; a MacDowell Colony Fellowship; artist in residence Fellowships at the Irish Museum of Modern Art, Dublin, Ireland, and at the Centre de Art, CAMAC, France.
+In 2003 he was awarded the distinction of Chevalier, Order of Arts and Letters, by the French Ministry of Culture

+Clayton Campbell